 Graduating with Honors in Math & Comp Sci does not require a thesis/research project, however, for those who are interested in pursuing research for that purpose, we encourage you to meet with your major advisor to discuss initiating your objective.

 Honors in the major

 In addition to meeting all requirements for the B.S., the student must:

 - Maintain an average letter grade equivalent to at least a 3.5 in all academic work.

 - Complete at least 15 units of coursework in mathematical sciences in addition to the requirements for the major.
 These 15 units must include at least one of the following:

-- An approved higher-level graduate course
+- Approved higher-level graduate coursework

 - Participation in a small group seminar